bayareawebpro/searchable-resource/README.md

 ### API / JSON Resources

-SearchableResources are generic resources by default.
-You can easily specify which resource class should be used to map your models.
+SearchableResources are generic JsonResources by default.
+You can easily specify which resource class should be used to map your models when building the response.

 > Must extend `JsonResource`.